-If we zoom in on the uploaded data, we can see domestic arrivals are a human population grid, showing most people reside in or near the cities. ( into the Sydney area here)
+If we zoom in on the uploaded data, we can see domestic arrivals are a human population grid, showing most people reside in or near the cities. (zoomed into the Sydney area here)

 The International arrivals to Cairns had a distance weight applied, so the likelihood tourists traveling from Cairns reduces as they get further from Cairns.

-We then select the sum of these two click on the “Run (Combine Layers)” button on the lower left.
+We then select the sum of these two layers, and click on the “Run (Combine Layers)” button on the lower left.
 These grids are the number of tourists arriving so adding them is reasonable.

 We then added a Mail Pathway, and then calculated the total Pest Arrivals probability as the Union of the Tourists Pathway and the Mail Pathway.
 The arrival of Cane Toads on different pathways is not independent, if there is an increase in the travelling Cane Toad population, then the number of entries from all pathways is likely to increase.
 Again, when probabilities are not independent, use of a union is appropriate.